 Telstra Corporation Ltd (ASX: TLS)

-The post Where I would spend $10,000 on ASX shares today appeared first on Motley Fool Australia.
+The post This is where I would spend $10,000 on ASX shares right now appeared first on Motley Fool Australia.

 - Man bets $221,666 on one ASX stock